Table of Contents

 Talawila is a popular pilgrimage site in the country due to St.Anne church.
 A large number of Christians is gathering to the Church on 26th July every year.
 Other than the Church there are no noteworthy attractions in Talawila.

-About 33-kilometre northward form Puttalam is an entrance to the Wilpattu national park.
-It has recorded an influx of tourist in the recent time due to the improved security and road network.
+About 33-kilometre northward from Puttalam is an entrance to the Wilpattu national park.
+It has recorded an influx of tourist in recent time due to the improved security and road network.

 Birding in Aanawilundawa